TOBOGGAN MAINTENANCE

 HANDLES (or Traces)

 Check the handle attachment ends for cracks or other excessive wear or stress.
 Use common sense here.
-If the end of the handle that bolts to the toboggan is excessively worn, cracked, split or otherwise damaged - Replace the handles.
+If the end of the handle that bolts to the toboggan is excessively worn, cracked, split or otherwise damaged – Replace the handles.
 If the handles have been bent from excessive downward pressure or from incidental damage, they may in some cases be straightened and restored to duty without hazard.
-Rule of thumb, if you wonder if it will be OK, it probably won't be!
+The standard height of Model 100 handles is approximately 38” to 40” from the top of the curve of the handle to the ground.
+Rule of thumb, if you wonder if it will be OK, it probably won’t be!

 FINS (or Skags or Runners)